linalg_state_type

 The linalg_state_type derived type

-The linalg_state_type is defined as a derived type containing an integer error flag, and fixed-size character strings to store an error message and the location of the error state change.
+The linalg_state_type is an extension of the state_type derived type, containing an integer error flag and fixed-size character strings to store an error message and the location of the error state change.
 Fixed-size string storage was chosen to facilitate the compiler's memory allocation and ultimately ensure maximum computational performance.

 Type-bound procedures